15 Common Backyard Birds You Should Know

 12. White-Breasted Nuthatch

 White-breasted nuthatches are easy to spot due to their unique habit of hopping around upside-down.
 They eat just about everything, and have a special love for large seeds like peanuts and acorns.
 They jam these nuts into tree crevices and whack them to open and pry out the meat.
 There are three other nuthatch species found in North America, and all of them are amazingly acrobatic.
-These tips will help you identify mystery birds.

 13. Red-Bellied Woodpecker